A comparison between A. Sikelianos and K.G. Karyotakis

 Conclusions

-A comparison between the two poems by Angelos Sikelianos and Kostas Karyotakis suggests major differences in their approach and broader psychological mood.
-Sikelianos is a optimist and writes in a pompous style by employing complex means of poetic expression.
-He wishes to project a positive outcome, therefore, he employs the philosophical ideas behind Nietzsche’s Superman, who overcomes the obstacles of life and is successful in all his endeavours.
-Sikelianos realises the problems but focuses on the positive outcomes of life; he wishes to share hope and he reminds the readers that persistence leads humans to an esoteric resurrection.
+A comparison between the two poems by Angelos Sikelianos and Kostas Karyotakis reveals major differences in their approaches and broader psychological moods.
+Sikelianos is an optimist and writes in a pompous style, employing complex poetic devices.
+He wishes to project a positive outcome; therefore, he employs the philosophical ideas behind Nietzsche’s Superman, who overcomes the obstacles of life and is successful in all his endeavours.
+Sikelianos recognises the problems but focuses on the positive outcomes of life; he wishes to share hope and reminds readers that persistence leads to an esoteric resurrection.

-By contrast to Sikelianos, Kostas Karyotakis uses a ‘dark’ and death-embracing language.
-He is a pessimist and stresses the futility of every aspect of human life, suggesting that the quest of one’s final retribution is only possible through death.
+By contrast with Sikelianos, Kostas Karyotakis uses a ‘dark’, death-embracing language.
+He is a pessimist and stresses the futility of every aspect of human life, suggesting that the quest for one’s final retribution is only possible through death.
 His means of expression and his poetic tone reflect the attitude of a coursed poet, who lives exiled on society’s margins and collides with the existing social norms of his time.
 His model of the poète maudit coincides with the disappointed public servant, who has been transferred to a small town in punishment for his marginal behaviour.

-Although Sikelianos and Karyotakis represent different poetic approaches towards life, they share common preferences in the use of symbolism for the interpretation of their external stimuli.
-Sacred Way by Sikelianos refers to the modern reality but its source of inspiration comes from Classical antiquity.
-The poet employs his external images in a symbolic manner to show their connection with the ancient Greek mysteries.
-He stresses the value of personal initiation in a higher and more advanced form of conscious living, which comes in the form of an ancient ritual.
-By contrast, Karyotakis adopts familiar images from his daily routine in Preveza to demonstrate the pessimistic and futile nature of his everyday life.
+Although Sikelianos and Karyotakis represent different poetic approaches to life, they share a common preference for symbolism in interpreting external stimuli.
+Sacred Way by Sikelianos refers to modern reality, but its inspiration comes from Classical antiquity.
+The poet employs his external images symbolically to show their connection to the ancient Greek mysteries.
+He stresses the value of personal initiation in a higher, more advanced form of conscious living, expressed through an ancient ritual.
+By contrast, Karyotakis draws on familiar images from his daily routine in Preveza to convey the pessimistic, futile nature of his everyday life.
 There is brief use of symbolism in the first two stanzas, which are followed by a direct and realistic reference to his daily reality.
 This reference functions in an ironic manner and ‘lands’ his poetic symbolism on the futility of a boring daily routine.
 For Karyotakis, this form of urban life in a small town is pointless; therefore, Preveza functions as an announcement of his impending suicide.

 Bibliography